orkhanahmadov/goldenpay/README.md

 Goldenpay::checkPaymentResult('payment-key-here');
 ```

-You can also use Laravel helper method:
+You can also use helper method:

 ```php
 goldenpay()->newPaymentKey(100, 'v', 'your-description', 'lv');